 \subsection{Comparing the two diffuse emission modelling approaches}

-We find that, in this particular setup, the multiscale CLEAN deconvolution method captures compact sources and diffuse structures at a range of angular scales.
-On the other hand, the shapelet decomposition captures the structure on large scales significantly better, but it is less effective (without hugely increasing the number of basis functions and shapelets) in modelling the fluctuations on scales smaller than a degree.
-From the visual comparison of the two methods in figure \ref{fig:method_compare}, we infer that in the current implementation, both multiscale CLEAN and shapelet decomposition are able to model the large-scale (order of several degrees) diffuse Galactic emission.
-However, the shapelet model performs poorly outside the primary beam and is inefficient at capturing the diffuse structure on small scales ($\lesssim 1$~degree).
-A possible improvement in the CLEAN model may be achieved by tweaking the image weighting scheme, and the scales used in deconvolution.
-Similarly, optimizing the number of basis functions, their scale factor, and using multiple shapelets are expected to enhance the shapelet model.
+From the visual inspection of the two models in figure \ref{fig:method_compare}, we find that, in this particular setup, the multiscale CLEAN deconvolution method captures compact sources and diffuse structures at a range of angular scales.
+On the other hand, the shapelet decomposition captures the structure on large scales significantly better.
+However, it is less effective (without hugely increasing the number of basis functions and shapelets) in modelling compact sources (apparent from the lack of compact structure in the shapelet model in figure~\ref{fig:method_compare}).
+We infer that in the current implementation, both multiscale CLEAN and shapelet decomposition are able to model the large-scale (order of several degrees) diffuse Galactic emission.
+However, the shapelet model performs poorly outside the primary beam and is inefficient at capturing the structure on small scales ($<1$~degree).
+A possible improvement in the CLEAN model may be achieved by tweaking the image weighting scheme and the scales used in deconvolution.
+Similarly, optimising the number of basis functions, their scale factor, and using multiple shapelets are expected to enhance the shapelet model.
 However, the CLEAN deconvolution provides the added benefit of fitting a spectrum to capture the spectral behaviour of the diffuse structure, which is currently not the case with shapelet decomposition.
-Inclusion of spectral indices (per basis function) in shapelet model is currently under development.
+The inclusion of spectral indices (per basis function) in the shapelet model is currently under development.
 For future analyses, we plan to improve the analysis and modelling process by adding more data over a wide range of frequencies, and tweaking various parameters described above.
 We also plan to explore a hybrid approach to build the sky model by combining the two methods, where the CLEAN model is used to capture small-scale structures and compact sources, and shapelets are used to represent the large-scale diffuse structures.
-The more complete model of diffuse emission will consist of information on a wide range of spatial scales along with spectral information.
-This model can also be utilized to improve the calibration and foreground removal (using DD-calibration) of the LOFAR-EoR and AARTFAAC-HBA observations.
+The more complete diffuse emission model will consist of information on a wide range of spatial scales and spectral information.
+This model can also be utilised to improve the calibration and foreground removal (using DD-calibration) of the LOFAR-EoR and AARTFAAC-HBA observations.

-\section{The Angular power spectrum}
+\section{The Angular Power Spectrum}

 The angular power spectrum is a commonly used metric to study the spatial properties of the foreground emission.
 We use the angular power spectrum, $C_\ell$, to describe the observed diffuse emission in the NCP field.
 The angular power spectrum $C_\ell$ is defined as \citep[see e.g.,][]{seljak1997,bernardi2009}: